 Choosing Fabric for Your Quilting Project

+Buying fabric often becomes one of the most enjoyable parts of quilting.
+This is why quilters often end up with lots of fabric, which is referred to as their stash.
 Why is fabric shopping so enjoyable?
 It is because fabric is so appealing to our senses.
 There are so many beautiful colors, and so many lovely prints .There are a lot of emotions that run through a quilter when they are shopping.
 That is why they often have to have just a little piece of so many different fabrics.

-If you become an accomplished seamstress, you may tire of the less expensive fabric, and only want to sew with high quality quilt fabric.
+A quilter’s stash can bring them so much pleasure that they will take out their fabric and refold it several times a year- just to touch and look at it.
+If you become an accomplished quilter you may tire of the less expensive fabric, and only want to sew with high quality quilt fabric.
 At that point, you have to be careful not to mix the high quality with the lower quality fabric in the same quilt.

+Quilt shop fabric is usually thicker, with more threads per inch.
+You cannot see through it.
+It will last longer, does not ravel as easily when washed, and wrinkles less after washing.
 Some of your more inexpensive fabrics will literally tie into knots if you put a quarter of a yard in the washing machine and dryer.

 I recommend buying 100% cotton whenever possible.
 Then you never have to wonder about the fiber content of your stash.
 Cotton is durable, and holds creases well, which comes in handy when you are piecing.